inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 Note that the wireless interface module's name is ``wlan`` in all host types that have a wireless interface.
-The term doesn't imply that it's Wifi, but stands for wireless LAN.
+The term doesn't imply that it's Wifi but stands for wireless LAN.

-We are using :ned:`ApskScalarRadio` here, because it is a relatively simple, generic radio.
+We are using :ned:`ApskScalarRadio` here because it is a relatively simple, generic radio.
 It uses amplitude and phase-shift keying modulations (e.g. BPSK, QAM-16 or QAM-64, BPSK by default), without additional features such as forward error correction, interleaving or